Wildland–urban interface: Impact on Human Health

+One Health and Zoonotic Disease Transmission

+The proximity of animals serving as zoonotic disease hosts and humans places human populations at high risk of disease transmission, with 20% of humans living in WUI areas with “high zoonotic potential.”
+Increased movement into WUI zones places humans at increased risk of zoonoses.
+The One Health approach, which focuses on the intersection of human, animal, and environmental health, enables monitoring, evaluating appropriate land use, and facilitating interdisciplinary public health approaches to mitigate risks associated with WUI.

 Fire

 Human development has increasingly encroached into the wildland–urban interface.
 Coupled with a recent increase in large wildland fires, this has led to an increase in fire protection costs.
 Between 1985–1994 and 2005–2014, the area burned by wildfires in the United States nearly doubled from 18,000 to 33,000 square kilometers.
 Wildfires in the United States exceeding 50000 acre have steadily increased since 1983; the bulk in modern history occurred after 2003.
 In the United States, from 1985 to 2016, federal wildfire suppression expenditures tripled from $0.4 billion per year to $1.4 billion per year.

 Evacuations in WUI regions could be complex due to densely populated communities, limited road networks, and varying levels of preparedness and risk perception among residents can lead to congestion, delays, and unsafe evacuation routes.
 The diverse demographics in these areas —ranging from elderly populations to young families— require tailored evacuation strategies to accommodate different vulnerabilities and safety needs.
 Effective WUI evacuation planning must balance early warning systems, clear communication, adequate infrastructure, and community engagement to enhance preparedness and ensure rapid, safe responses in emergencies.